 The Fund commits $39 million to building mobile base stations that will improve coverage along major transport routes, small communities and locations prone to natural disasters.

-NSW Government funding has supported the delivery of over 150 new mobile phone towers across regional NSW, in partnership with telecommunications companies and the Commonwealth Government.
+NSW Government funding has supported the delivery of 140 new mobile phone towers across regional NSW, in partnership with telecommunications companies and the Commonwealth Government.

 Broadband Internet Access